Cray-HPE/uan-product-stream/docs/advanced/debug_config.md

 1. uan_packages

-    1. Installs any rpm packages listed in the uan-config-management repo.
+    1. Installs any RPM packages listed in the uan-config-management repo.

 1. uan_interfaces

     1. Sets up the networking configuration for the UAN nodes.

-        1. Default is not to setup a CAN connnection or default route.
+        1. Default is not to setup the Shasta Customer Access Network (CAN) connnection or default route.
         If CAN is enabled, the default route will be on the CAN.
 Otherwise, a default route will need to be setup in the customer interfaces definitions.

 1. uan_motd